freeman-lab/station/README.md

 # station

 Simple context manager to make it easier to write code targeting different computational engines.
 Currently supports `spark` and `local` modes, support for `dask` and `distributed` coming soon.
+Credit to Matt Rocklin (@mrocklin) for providing nice examples of custom context managers.

 ### install